BioX-NKU/Fountain/README.md

 ## Quick Start

 Fountain is a deep learning framework for batch integration on scATAC-seq data utilizing regularized barycentric mapping.
-Fountain can be easily used for: generating batch-corrected low-dimensional embeddings, generating batch-corrected and enhanced ATAC profiles in the original dimension, and online integration.
+Fountain supports: generating batch-corrected low-dimensional embeddings, generating batch-corrected and enhanced ATAC profiles in the original dimensionality, and online bacth integration.

 ### Input format